[Pre-Registration] Tarion-Approved: Site Supervision: Project Management & Scheduling

 Please note: This is a technical workshop intended for persons wishing to become a Tarion registered homebuilder. buildABILITY reserves the right to limit registration to individuals with the necessary demonstrated prerequisite knowledge and expertise.

-If you need to cancel yourself from a seminar and it is 48 hours or less you will be able to send someone else from your organization.
+If you need to cancel yourself from a course and it is:

 Rescheduling, relocating, or cancelling events is at the discretion of buildABILITY Corporation.
 Should this happen: we will provide a notice 5 days prior to the seminar, you will not be charged.